Dynatrace/dynatrace-operator/config/helm/README.md

 kubectl create namespace dynatrace
 ```

-To install the Dynatrace Operator run this command after replacing apiToken, passToken and apiUrl:
+To install the Dynatrace Operator run this command after replacing apiToken and passToken:

 ```
 mpdev /scripts/install \